 Examples of nursing home negligence include:

 - Negligent hiring practices leading to the abuse or neglect of a patient

 - Failure to properly train or supervise staff responsible for patient care

 - Insufficient supervision of a patient or resident, leading to a fall or other accident causing injury

 Failure to take appropriate and/or ethical measures that can be reasonably expected in specific circumstances qualifies as negligence.
 There are many other specific types of elder abuse, neglect or negligence which can lead to a nursing home lawsuit being filed.

 Understanding legal liability in nursing home neglect cases

 Nursing home abuse or neglect can take many possible forms.
-If you or your loved one believe you have grounds to make a legal claim, your next best step is speaking to an experienced and compassionate personal injury attorney about the situation.
+If you or your loved one believes you have grounds to make a legal claim, your next best step is to speak to an experienced and compassionate personal injury attorney about the situation.

 Our law firm holds negligent caretakers accountable and fights for fair compensation for victims and their families.

 Even the slightest act of abuse or negligence can have a terrible impact on vulnerable individuals.
 Contact our law firm today for a free consultation.